 Twitter and Nofollow Links

 Twitter originally allowed dofollow links across their platform but implemented nofollow links throughout 2008 & 2009.
-It’s likely that, in an attempt to combat SEO spam, the platform took action to prevent users creating accounts and posting backlinks.
+It’s likely that, in an attempt to combat SEO spam, the platform took action to prevent users from creating accounts and posting backlinks.
 Even with the removal of the nofollow attribute, it’s difficult to know if Google will treat these links the same as other sites or even follow them at all.
 It’s something that SEO agencies and other professionals will have to test over the coming weeks if Twitter sticks with the change.